Google Voice Recognition API

 - Outperforms its competitors in speech recognition accuracy

-Dragon Speech has been a recognized leader in voice recognition since the 1990’s.
-However, Google is well poised to dominate the market given the popularity of the Google Now personal assistant in the Android market.
+Nuance has been a recognized leader in voice recognition since the 1990’s.
+However, Google is well poised to dominate the market given the popularity of Google in general.

-Apple Siri is a voice recognition interface limited to iOS devices.
-Google can run across platforms including Apple’s computers and iOS-based phones and tablets.
+Apple’s Siri is a voice recognition interface limited to iOS devices.
+Google can run across platforms including Mac computers and iOS smartphones and tablets.

-Apple has only “>recently begun to bring in software developers to add machine learning support for their speech recognition.
-Google has the advantage of their machine learning technology, which is implemented by extremely sophisticated neural networks, already present in their released product.
+Only recently has Apple begun to bring in software developers to add machine learning support for their speech recognition.
+Google has the advantage of their machine learning technology, which is implemented by extremely sophisticated neural networks.

 Google also has a higher number of supported languages.
-Siri’s speech recognition accuracy rate is between 84 and 86 percent, below GVR’s 92 percent.
+Siri’s speech recognition accuracy rate is around 88% percent, just below Google’s 92% rate.

-Cortana’s language support is the most limited of all the speech recognition API’s mentioned.
-Support is only offered for 11 languages and 3 regions, significantly lower than the 80 languages supported by Google’s API.
+Microsoft’s Cortana is a speech recognition technology that ships with Windows operating systems.
+Cortana is also available as an API that Microsoft makes available to software developers.
+However, Cortana’s language support is the most limited of all the speech recognition API’s mentioned.
+Furthermore, support is only offered for 11 languages and 3 regions, significantly lower than the 80 languages supported by Google’s API.

 Cortana API is supported on iOS and Android, though the speech recognition has been criticized for performance not on par with Google’s or their other competitors.
 This will be an impediment to Cortana’s acceptance and popularity.